Wangata/Wangata/README.md

 ------------------

 Great to Have You Here mate!
-I'm a Junior Software Developer 💻 at CardEqual, I am self-taught, I commit to learn something new each day & contributing to open source projects.
+I'm a Junior Software Developer 💻 at Collection of Africa, I am self-taught, I commit to learn something new each day & contributing to open source projects.
 I am on a journey to make Software Development accessible to everyone in my locality and abroad and I would love to share that journey with you.

 * 🌍  I'm based in Nairobi, Kenya.
 * 🖥️  See my portfolio at [Wangata](http://wangata.netlify.app/).